pypr/pysph/docs/source/using_pysph.rst

    >>> props = ['au', 'av', 'aw']
    >>> pa.set_to_zero(props)

+.. py:currentmodule:: pysph.base.nnps

 Nearest Neighbour Particle Searching
 -------------------------------------

 To carry out pairwise interactions for SPH, we need to find the nearest neighbours for a given particle within a specified interaction radius.
-The **NNPS** object is responsible for handling these nearest neighbour queries for a *list* of particle arrays:
+The :py:class:`NNPS` object is responsible for handling these nearest neighbour queries for a *list* of particle arrays:

 .. code-block:: python